-In general, the reason why you have developed a cataract will not affect the way it is removed.
+In general, the reason why you have developed cataracts will not affect the way they are removed.
 Most cataracts are caused by natural changes in the lens, which happen as you get older.

-However, the following factors may be involved in cataract development (please note that these are only suggested causes which are the subject of ongoing research):
+However, the following factors may be involved in the development of a cataract (please note that these are only suggested causes, which are the subject of ongoing research):

 • Tobacco smoking